-Ans: Session hijacking, is the issue related to A2: 2017 – Broken Authentication.
+Ans: Session hijacking, is the issue related to A2: 2017 - Broken Authentication.
 It is also called cookie hijacking.
 In this type of attack, there is the possibility of exploitation of a valid computer session—sometimes also called a session key—to gain unauthorized access to information or services in a system.
-This flaw comes when there is a poor randomness in session key.
+This flaw comes when there is poor randomness in the session key.

 Q3.
 How to mitigate SQL Injection risks?

 Ans: Mitigation of SQL injection:

-- Prepared Statements with Parameterized Queries: Always ensure that your SQL interpreter always able to differentiate between code and data.
+- Prepared Statements with Parameterized Queries: Always ensure that your SQL interpreter is always able to differentiate between code and data.
 Never use dynamic queries which fail to find the difference between code and data.
 Instead, use static SQL query and then pass in the external input as a parameter to query.
 Use of Prepared Statements (with Parameterized Queries) forces the developer first to define all the SQL code and then pass each parameter to the query later.

-- Use of Stored Procedures: Stored Procedure is like a function in C where database administrator call it whenever he/she need it.
+- Use of Stored Procedures: Stored Procedure is like a function in C where the database administrator call it whenever he/she need it.
 It is not completely mitigated SQL injection but definitely helps in reducing risks of SQL injection by avoiding dynamic SQL generation inside.

 - White List Input Validation: Always use white list input validation and allow only preapproved input by the developer.
-Never use blacklist approach as it is less secure than whitelist approach.
+Never use a blacklist approach as it is less secure than a whitelist approach.